ZeroDev Account Abstraction

 You can get your ZeroDev Project ID (for Ethereum Sepolia) from your ZeroDev Dashboard.

-The make-magic CLI tool is an easy way to bootstrap new projects with Magic.
+The make-scoped-magic-app CLI tool is an easy way to bootstrap new projects with Magic.
 To get started, simply run the command below in the shell of your choice.
 Be sure to replace <YOUR_PUBLISHABLE_API_KEY> with the Publishable API Key from your Magic Dashboard.

 Bash

-01npx make-magic \\
+01npx make-scoped-magic-app \\

 02 --template nextjs-dedicated-wallet \\